Five steps to ensure your events make a real difference to business performance – especially through the people who can’t even be there!

 - Profile the guest speakers

-- Share the agenda, so participants can plan their contribution
+- Share the agenda, so participants can plan their contributions

 - Put out a call for questions or hot topics to be addressed at the event